Osteoarthritis In Cats

 What are the symptoms of Osteoarthritis in Cats?

 Arthritis is one of the most over-looked conditions in our pets, with symptoms commonly attributed to “slowing down” or “getting older”.
-Changes often happen gradually, and affect more than one joint, so it is common that animals continue walking on all four limbs, despite increasing pain and discomfort.
-In cats especially, arthritis often causes changes in behaviour rather than overt limping on one limb.
+Changes often happen gradually, and affect more than one joint, so it is common that animals continue walking on all four limbs despite increasing pain and discomfort.
+In cats especially, Arthritis often causes changes in behaviour rather than overt limping on one limb.
+Symptoms of Arthritis can include:

 Which tests are used to diagnose Osteoarthritis in Cats?